-Four sophomores and a junior returned for the 1966-67 season to defend the title won the previous year.
-One of those sophomores was Lew Alcindor (now Kareem Abdul-Jabbar), perhaps the most dominating force in collegiate basketball history.
-The junior was guard Mike Warren, one of the smoothest play-making guards ever to play at UCLA.
-They were joined in the starting lineup by sophomores Lucius Allen, the scoring guard, Lynn Shackelford, the sweet-shooting forward, and Kenny Heitz, a defensive whiz
+After failing to reach the NCAA Tournament in 1966, unable to defend their back-to-back titles in 1964 and 1965, the Bruins were ready start a new streak.
+With four new sophomore starters and a junior returning to the starting lineup, the Bruins knew they were ready to accomplish something special.
+One of those sophomores was Lew Alcindor (now Kareem Abdul-Jabbar), the most dominating force in collegiate basketball history.
+The junior was guard Mike Warren, one of the smoothest playmaking guards ever to play at UCLA.
+They were joined in the starting lineup by sophomores Lucius Allen, the scoring guard, Lynn Shackelford, the sweetshooting forward, and Kenny Heitz, a defensive whiz.

-Coach John Wooden, in another great coaching iob, molded this unit into one of the finest teams in history.
-Warren and the four sophomores, along with reserves Bill Sweek and Jim Nielsen, banded together to win 30 straight games without a loss and capture the school's third NCAA championship in four
+Coach John Wooden, in another great coaching job, molded this unit into one of the finest teams in history.
+Warren and the four sophomores, along with reserves Bill Sweek and Jim Nielsen, banded together to win 30 straight games without a loss and capture the school's third NCAA championship in four years.